Sitin/self-replicative-stupidity/README.md

 self-replicative-stupidity
 ==========================

-The GitHub repository which replicates itself
+The GitHub repository which replicates itself.

 Installation
 ------------